Paul Kalkbrenner: BPitch Control

 Before Ellen Allien established BPitch Control as a record label, she was throwing BPitch parties all around Berlin.
 It was at one of her parties that Kalkbrenner and Funke met Allien.
-She came over to hear what they were working on, gave a few recommendations, and in 1999, Kalkbrenner released his first tracks as the Friedrichshain EP on BPitch Control under the name "Paul dB+."
+She came over to hear what they were working on, gave a few recommendations, and in 1999, Kalkbrenner released his first tracks on the Friedrichshain EP on BPitch Control under the name "Paul dB+."
 After releasing two albums, Superimpose (2001) and Zeit (2001), Kalkbrenner began to see album releases as his preferred format.
-His melodic sound, with its affinity for grand emotional gestures, obeyed the logic of the dancefloor, but his third album, Self (2004), introduced a narrative aesthetic.
+His melodic sound, with its affinity for grand emotional gestures, obeyed the logic of the dancefloor, but his third album, Self (2004), introduced a narrative.
 The track "Gebrünn Gebrünn", released one year later, became a crossover hit.
 Kalkbrenner released six albums and ten EPs with BPitch Control, until his amicable departure in 2008.

 Berlin Calling

-After his release Self (2004), Kalkbrenner was approached by Berlin-based film director and long time supporter of his work, Hannes Stöhr, with the proposition of creating the soundtrack for Stöhr's movie about a Berlin DJ during the 2000s.
+After his release Self (2004), Kalkbrenner was approached by Berlin-based film director and long-time supporter of his work Hannes Stöhr, with the proposition of creating the soundtrack for Stöhr's movie about a Berlin DJ during the 2000s.
 In the course of their exchange, Stöhr had the realization that Kalkbrenner would be the perfect choice as the film's star.
 Kalkbrenner accepted the offer and they decided to title the film Berlin Calling.

-In late 2006, he moved to Aix-en-Provence, South of France with Sascha Funke for six months to work on the soundtrack.
-The hit track off of the album, "Sky and Sand" was produced with the vocals of his own brother, Fritz Kalkbrenner.
-2007 saw Kalkbrenner's return to Berlin, in order to film the movie.
-Although the film is fictitious, Kalkbrenner was able to relate to the film's main character, Ickarus who is mentally destroyed by the scene but still holds many amazing musical ideas inside his head.
-It is perhaps because of that correlation, that Kalkbrenner's first venture into acting was well executed and successful.
+In late 2006, he moved to Aix-en-Provence in the south of France with Funke for six months to work on the soundtrack.
+The hit track off of the album, "Sky and Sand", was produced with the vocals of his own brother, Fritz Kalkbrenner.
+In 2007, Kalkbrenner returned to Berlin to film the movie.
+Although the film is fictitious, Kalkbrenner was able to relate to the film's main character, Ickarus, who is mentally destroyed by the scene but still holds many amazing musical ideas inside his head.
+It is perhaps because of that correlation that Kalkbrenner's first venture into acting was well executed and successful.
 Ickarus is also a representation of who Kalkbrenner did not want to become.

-After the movie's release in October 2008, the album went platinum with over 200,000 and the song "Sky and Sand" topped charts for weeks.
-The movie premiered at the Locarno International Film Festival in Switzerland and was well received, turning in a cult classic in Europe.
-It broke the record of longest run film in Germany, with over 145 weeks of continuous screenings at Kino Central in Berlin.
+After the movie's release in October 2008, the album went platinum, with over 200,000 records sold, and the song "Sky and Sand" topped charts for weeks.
+The movie premiered at the Locarno International Film Festival in Switzerland and was well received, turning into a cult classic in Europe.
+It broke the record of longest-run film in Germany, with over 145 weeks of continuous screenings at Kino Central in Berlin.
 In 2009, the movie was released on DVD.